gctools-outilsgc/profile-docs/src/docs/en/profile/logic.md

 #### Teams

-Teams are how users are grouped in reporting relationships, and allow for the dynamic creation and dispaly of reporting relationship graphs.
+Teams are how users are grouped in reporting relationships, and allow for the dynamic creation and display of reporting relationship graphs.
 It is important to note that the reporting relationship with teams will follow the user from team to team or organization to organization unless explicitly transferred to another user.

 **You can:**